FlexMeasures/flexmeasures/ci/README.md

 On the PythonAnywhere server, ssh and install the Git Post Receive Hook in the repo where you wish to deploy the final code.
 This will be triggered when a push is received by the Bitbucket repo.
-The script below will force checkout the master branch and finally will touch the wsgi.py file.
-This is documented by PythonAnywhere as a way to soft restart the running application.
+The script below will force checkout the master branch, update dependencies, upgrade the database structure, update the documentation \
+and finally touch the wsgi.py file.
+This last step is documented by PythonAnywhere as a way to soft restart the running application.

 ```
 #!/bin/bash
 GIT_WORK_TREE=/path/to/your/bvp/work/tree git checkout -f
+cd /path/to/your/bvp/work/tree
 python setup.py develop
 flask db upgrade
+cd documentation; make html
 touch /var/www/staging_a1-bvp_com_wsgi.py
 ```